 After the short meeting ended, I returned to the European building and went to our team room.
 I opened up the project and I kept working on what I was doing yesterday until Lily logged in.
 After Lily logged in, I greeted her and I showed all the work that I had done so far.
 She provided some feedback and she told me that she was able to fix the issue with Plastic SCM.
 This meant that our project set up was completed and we could focus on the game and the incoming deadlines.
 We kept working on the project till it was our time for the crash test.

 I mentioned before that the WorkAdventure Sogeti Green x Game Jam team’s rooms had a very useful feature where a Jitsi call was created for each room.
 Anyone that entered the room would automatically join the call so you can imagine what happened.
 We were developing our game when out of the sudden we heard a random man’s voice greeting us.
 That caught us completely out of guard, specially me.
 The voice in question was from the person that was going to guide us through the crash test.
 I cannot recall his name but he seemed to be a very friendly and enthusiastic fellow which made everything easier.
 I even tried browsing through the list of mentors and checking their LinkedIn profiles but I had no success.
-There is a feeling that our mentor’s name began with C but it neither was Claude Chauver nor Chip Purcell.
+There is a feeling that our mentor’s name began with the letter C but it neither was Claude Chauver nor Chip Purcell.

 The crash test sounds scary but it really was not.
-It was just explaining to that person what our game was about and answer any of his questions.
+It was just explaining to that person what our game was about and answer any questions asked.
 Overall, the procedure took around 15 minutes.
 Our mentor seemed very happy with our game idea and provided us with some feedback and suggestions.
 Unfortunately, we did not have much progress done at the moment that we could show him.
 We had a very primitive non-functional land and a barely functionable shop.
 There was lots of work to be completed and we had to share our first game version today at 17:00.
 However, I guess that he was able to imagine the whole game as it did not have much depth after all.
 He also mentioned us that he was thrilled in seeing the final product.
 His words, at least for me, improved my motivation for the rest of the day.

 Once the crash test ended, it was break time, according to the Sogeti Green x Game Jam’s schedule.
 Lily went to have lunch which makes sense if we take into consideration the British meal schedule.
 We said goodbye and agreed on meeting again in our WorkAdventure team room whenever we were finished.
 Since it was too early for me to have lunch, I spent my time reasearching ways to share our game.
 Obviously, I already knew how to create playable game builds and exports game in Unity.
 I was rather looking for options on how to do it online.
 With that approach, we would only need to send a link to the game demo to the organizers.